chrisnoonan98675/site/xl-release/how-to/configure-the-archive-database.markdown

 ## Change the location of the Apache Derby database

-Youcan move the Apache Derby database by changing the configuration in `XLRELEASE_HOME/conf/xl-release.conf` (if this file does not yet exist, create it).
+You can move the Apache Derby database by changing the configuration in `XLRELEASE_HOME/conf/xl-release.conf` (if this file does not yet exist, create it).
 For example:

     xl {
       reporting {